elena100880/STUDY-PROJECT/README.md

 Docker-compose.yaml file in the project folder uses an official image php:7.4-apache.

-Also, you can use Dockerfile from rep: https://github.com/elena100880/dockerfile.
+Also, you can use my Dockerfile from rep: https://github.com/elena100880/dockerfile.

-It includes php:8.0-apache official image (or you can change it to php:7.4-apache) and the installation of Composer, XDebug (customised for VSC), Nano, some PHP and PECL extensions and enabling using mod rewrite (so you can skip index.php in URLs).
+It includes php:8.0-apache official image (or you can change it to php:7.4-apache) and the installation of Composer, XDebug for VSC, Nano, some PHP extensions and enabling using mod rewrite (so you can skip index.php in URLs).

 Execute the following commands: